gcharwat/dynqbf/README.md

 Version info
 --------------

+2017-01-19: dynQBF 0.5.1
+- Fixed a bug related to the default setting of the selected decomposition strategy
+- Minor code cleaning

 2017-01-17: dynQBF 0.5.0
 - Added support for dependency schemes (none, simple and standard)
 - "standard" is computed by DepQBF, its integration can be deactivated by modifying the Makefile, see the INSTALL file